jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

    a) Create a Azure storage account within the newly created reource group.

+      Parameters to consider:

+         Performance Tier: Standard
+         Redundancy: LRS

+         Rest all properties can be to be default.

    b) Once the storage account is provisioned, upload both the below files from AzureDataFundamentals/setup/LabDeployment/data.

       covid19.bacpac